Sunday, October 22, 2017

 But this excitement is tempered a few days later when Laura decodes the latest video message, showing the alien transport has suffered a massive technical mishap that’s forced them to crash-land on the planet Mars.
 Thus, Faraday makes a plea to the united nations of Earth to all pitch in to accelerate the IIST’s already planned exploratory sojourn to Mars and make it a rescue mission before it’s too late.
 And so, as supplies are rushed to the moonbase launch site, the three person crew to man the Oceano rocket are selected: Laura, Paul Grant, and commanding officer, Anders Brockman (Boon).
 When Laura receives her orders, she’s disappointed Allan won’t be joining her on the mission.
 And while he’s equally disappointed, Brenner knows darn well she’s more qualified than he and offers a hearty congratulations.
 Besides, he won’t be too far behind her in the Oceano II.

-And after a successful launch of the Oceano I, the flight to Mars goes pretty smoothly at first until the ship is slammed by some kind of “starburst”.
+And after a successful launch of the Oceano, the flight to Mars goes pretty smoothly at first until the ship is slammed by some kind of “starburst”.
 Despite the damage and loss of fuel, the ship makes it to Mars safely.
 And from orbit, they detect the alien craft and land nearby.
 Then, Brockman and Grant suit up and investigate the wreck but only find one dead alien in the wreckage.
 Relaying this to Faraday, he believes the rest of the envoy must have jettisoned in an escape pod before the main ship crashed.
-And to find that, they’re going to need some help -- and fast.
+But to find that, they’re going to need some help -- and fast.
 Enter Brenner and Tony Barata, who’ve come up with a contingency plan since the Oceano II is nowhere near ready for that follow up flight to Mars yet.
 Instead, they suggest taking a smaller, faster Meteor class ship, which they can land on one of Mars’ moons and launch the vital observation satellite needed to detect the smaller alien escape pod.
 And once that’s done, they can use their own escape pod to rendezvous with the Oceano for a ride home since their smaller ship can’t carry enough fuel for a round trip.
 Faraday agrees.

 And so, Brenner and Barata head to Mars, avoid any starbursts, successfully land on Phobos, and launch the satellite drone.
 Told they only have a 32-minute window to reach the Oceano, both astronauts hope for a quick result -- and then get one way quicker than they’d hoped for as Brenner spots the alien lifeboat through a porthole.
 Seems the alien’s escape pod crashed on Phobos, not Mars.
 Inside it, the two men find a living alien that approximates a human female.
 After carrying her unconscious form back to their ship, the two men realize their own escape pod only holds two people.
 Stuck and thus, they flip a coin to see who remains behind.
 And when their escape pod reaches Mars, there is a bit of a harrowing interlude as a sudden sandstorm whips up as Brenner tries to transfer the alien to the Oceano on foot.
 Luckily, both survive.
 And don’t worry too much about Barata, either, as Faraday assures the Oceano II will reach him long before his air and survival rations run out.